Alvaro-Sanchez-Palacio/git_notes/README.md

 _See : [git-branch](https://git-scm.com/docs/git-branch)._

 ### Checkout ###
-Swtiches from the current branch to the specified branch :
+Switches from the current branch to the specified branch :

     $ git checkout master

+Resets the specified document (not added) back to the state of the current branch for the las commited change.

+    $ git checkout calc.py

 _See : [git-checkout](https://git-scm.com/docs/git-checkout)._